Cups to Pounds & Ounces Conversion Calculator

 How to Convert Cups to Pounds

-Thus, the volume in pounds is equal to the cups times the density of the ingredient or material divided by 1.917223.
+Thus, the weight in pounds is equal to the volume in cups times the density (in g/mL) of the ingredient or material divided by 1.9172.

 Cups and pounds are both commonly used to measure cooking ingredients.